OpenDSA/OpenDSA/RST/en/Glossary.rst

       Abbreviation for :term:`abstract data type`.

    abstract data type
-      Abreviated :term:`ADT`.
-      The realization of a data type as the interface to a software component.
+      Abreviated ADT.
+The realization of a data type as a software component.
-      This generally comes in the form of a collection of function names with their associated typed parameters and return values.

    activation record
       The entity that is stored on the :term:`runtime stack` during